LGBTQ psychology: LGBTQ identity development in youth

-There is an increasing trend of LGBT youth coming out and openly embracing and establishing their sexual or gender identities to people around them.
-Since 2000 the average age of coming out was around 14.
+There is an increasing trend of LGBTQ youth coming out and openly embracing and establishing their sexual or gender identities to people around them.
+Since 2000, the average age of coming out was around 14.
 This age compared to the average age of 16 recorded between 1996 and 1998, and 20 during the 1970s, shows that LGBTQ youth are comfortably recognizing their sexual or gender identities at an earlier age.
 Based on the large aggregate of research on identity development, in particular sexuality and gender identity, it appears that young people have an awareness of their LGBTQ identity from an early age.
 This awareness can be observed starting in childhood, specifically the feeling of being different from their peers and having non-normative appearances, behaviors and interests.

 During adolescence, there are gradual shifts in young people's attitudes and behaviors regarding themselves and others.
 At the beginning of adolescence, young people are more aware of, and concerned about how they and others present against gender and sexuality norms.
 In the middle of adolescence, young people tend to hold more biased, stereotypical attitudes and show more negative behaviors towards LGBTQ individuals and topics.
 It is clear that the early adolescence years make it easy for LGBTQ youth who have come out to have negative or unpleasant social experiences.
 These experiences could involve peers intentionally excluding them from friendship groups, peers engaging in persistent, harmful acts of bullying, and more.
+LGBTQ youth are at severe risk of bullying and discriminatory violence; this is especially the case for young people who are transgender.
+It has also been found that ASAB (assigned sex at birth) can contribute to even higher rates of harassment.

 While there appears to be more and more LGBTQ youth coming out about their sexual and gender identities, there are also youth who do not come out and are against the idea of coming out.
 Thus far, psychological theory surrounding LGBTQ identity development suggests that individuals who do not come out, or are against the idea of coming out are either in denial about their identity or wish to come out but are unable to.
 Aside from the fact that LGBTQ youth are more vulnerable to experiencing negative social reactions and treatment as a result of coming out, there may also be other reasons for this.
-Firstly, the higher visibility of diverse sexualities and gender identities could influence young people in becoming more reluctant towards concretely defining their sexuality and gender identity(Savin-Williams, 2005).
+Firstly, the higher visibility of diverse sexualities and gender identities could influence young people in becoming more reluctant towards concretely defining their sexuality and gender identity.
 Young people are turning away from these types of labels in opposition of social identity labels, demonstrating the importance of their sexuality and gender identity within their personal identity.
 As well, LGBTQ individuals from ethnic and cultural minority groups often refrain from using sexual identity labels, which they see as westernized concepts that do not relate to them.